Privacy Notices - Paediatric therapies Privacy Notice

 We hold children and young person’s data for set periods of time based on statutory requirements and the Council’s data retention policy.

-The Local Authority (LA) uses information about children for whom it provides services, to enable it to carry out specific functions for which it is responsible, such as the assessment of any special educational needs the child may have.
-Swindon Borough Council holds child level information on a database for children and families who are in receipt of Education, Health and Social Care Services.
-It also uses the information to derive statistics to inform decisions on (for example) the funding of schools, and to assess the performance of service delivery and identify where improvements are required.
+The Local Authority (LA) uses information about children for whom it provides services, to enable it to carry out specific functions for which it is responsible.
+This includes the assessment of any special educational needs the child may have.
+We hold child level information on a database for children and families who are in receipt of Education, Health and Social Care Services.
+We also uses the information to derive statistics to inform decisions on (for example) the funding of schools.
+We also assess the performance of service delivery and identify where improvements are required.

 Who we share this information with